lake-wg/edhoc/draft-ietf-lake-edhoc.md

 Cryptographically, EDHOC does not put requirements on the underlying layers.
 Received messages are processed as the expected next message according to protocol state, see {{asym}}.
 If processing fails for any reason then, typically, an error message is attempted to be sent and the EDHOC session is aborted.

 EDHOC is not bound to a particular transport layer and can even be used in environments without IP.
 Ultimately, the application is free to choose how to transport EDHOC messages including errors.
-In order to avoid unnecessary message processing or protocol termination, it is preferred to use reliable transport such as CoAP in reliable mode, which is the default transport, see {{coap}}.
-The transport is responsible to handle:
+In order to avoid unnecessary message processing or protocol termination, it is RECOMMENDED to use reliable transport, such as CoAP in reliable mode, which is the default transport, see {{coap}}.
+In general, the transport SHOULD handle:

 * message loss,
 * message duplication, see {{duplication}} for an alternative,